OmarElayat/Channel-Coding-QPSK-For-WiMAX-system/README.md

 ![](Aspose.Words.0933408b-d74b-4d55-a19c-c0bbb332a315.036.jpeg)

-**for more information about each block implementation, FSM, waveform and results, check the Report.pdf file**
+**For more information about each block implementation, FSM, waveform and results, check the Report.pdf file**